Rahul-2002-kl/Rahul-2002-kl/README.md

 🌱 I’m currently learning low-level programming in C/C++ for real-time applications

-👯  I’m looking to collaborate on embedded systems and aviation domain projects
+👯  I’m looking to collaborate and work on embedded systems and aviation domain projects

 🤝 I’m looking for work which help with deepening my expertise in embedded systems and real-time operating systems